Korean Fish Cake Soup

 What is Korean radish?

-Korean radish or mu is a variety of radish native to Korea.
-You can recognize it with its plump oval shape with curved ends.
+Korean radish or ‘mu‘ is a variety of radish native to Korea.
+You can recognize it with its short plump oval shape with curved ends.
 Korean radish has a white base that sometimes transitions into a light green hue at the top.
-A good radish should be firm and has smooth and shiny skin with a dense and crisp interior.
-Adding Korean radish to the soup bulks it up and allows you to sneak in your veggies.
+A good radish should be firm and have smooth and shiny skin with a dense and crisp interior.
+Korean radish is a traditional ingredient in Korean fish cake soup but can also be substituted with daikon radish.

 How do you remove the innards of dried anchovies?

-I highly recommend you remove the innards of dried anchovies before you start making the anchovy broth.
-You don’t have to do this on medium and small anchovies, but it’s necessary on larger ones.
+For best results, I highly recommend removing the innards of dried anchovies before you start making the anchovy broth.
 To do this, use your fingers to open the belly of the anchovy slowly.
 Then scrape out the innards, making sure to leave the head attached.
 Repeat the steps on the rest of the anchovies.
 If you’re still unsure how to do this, you can also watch the video below to take a peek at how I do it.

 Can you store Korean Fish Cake Soup?

 You can store any leftover Korean fish cake soup in the fridge.
-Just keep it in an airtight container so it can stay fresh for up to 3 days.
-If you like, you can also store any extra dipping sauce in a separate container.
+Just keep it in an airtight container and it’ll stay last for up to 3 days.
+If you like, you can also store any leftover dipping sauce in a separate container.
 To reheat, just let the soup boil over the stovetop or pop it in the microwave until it’s heated through.
-You can also remove the fish cakes from the skewer so it’s easier to reheat them.

 Looking for more easy and delicious soup recipes?

-2. Korean Rice Cake Soupthis New Year’s Day staple is a must at home for welcoming good luck and prosperity for the upcoming year.
-This is a simplified version of the traditional recipe so you could also make it at home.
-It’s got perfectly cooked brisket and rice cake combined with a comforting soup and topped with a dollop of spicy chili paste.
+2. Korean Rice Cake Soupthis New Year’s Day staple is a must at home for welcoming good luck and prosperity for the upcoming year or simply to enjoy any time throughout the year.
+This is a simplified version of the traditional recipe and it’s just as delicious.
+It’s made of perfectly cooked brisket and rice cake combined with a comforting soup.

 3. Cabbage Soybean Paste Soupfor a comforting soup that’s easy to prepare, you must try this recipe.
 It’s made with anchovy broth and cabbage, and enhanced with the flavors of Korean soybean paste.